chainapsis/ewallet/examples/evm-nextjs/README.md

 ### Environment Variables

-Create a `.env.local` file in this directory and set your Keplr Embedded API key.
+Create a `.env.local` file in this directory and set your Oko API key.

 ```bash